 3. Direction not specified

 soft lighting without direction is also flat.
-The model places light from above (most common in training data) and you get top-flat lighting.
+The model places light from above (most common in training data) and you get top-flat lighting with no modeling on the face.

 4. Multiple lights all written as “soft”